Batched Compression (om_batchcompress)

 Example 1.
 Sending Logs With om_batchcompress

-This configuration forwards logs in compressed batches to a remote NXLog Agent instance over the default port.
+This configuration forwards logs in compressed batches to a remote NXLog Agent agent over the default port.
 Batches are sent at least once every two seconds, or more frequently if the buffer reaches 100 events.

 nxlog.conf